Table of Contents

 Hirschsprung’s disease is a rare birth defect that affects the large intestine (bowel).
-A normal intestine contains ganglion cells.
-These nerve cells tell the muscles in your intestine to push stools through the bowel and out of the body.
-A child who has Hirschsprung’s disease is missing some or all of these cells.
-Cells may be missing from a small part of the intestine near the anus.
+It is caused by missing some or all of the nerve cells in your intestine.
+Nerve cells are important because they tell your intestine to push stools through your bowel.
+This condition occurs while a baby is in the womb.
+Cells may be missing from a small part of the intestine near the bottom (anus).
 Or cells may be missing from a large part of the intestine.
-As a result, stools do not properly move through the intestine.
-It can cause severe constipation, blockage, and colon infections.
+This causes stools to back up in the intestine.
+It causes severe constipation, blockage, and colon infections.

 Symptoms of Hirschsprung’s disease

 The earliest sign of Hirschsprung’s disease is when your newborn baby does not have a bowel movement.
-Normally, this should occur in the first 24 to 48 hours after birth.
+This should occur in the first 24 to 48 hours after birth.
 Other symptoms include:

 - Constipation or gas, which may make your baby fussy.